ZachatorCodes/phase-3-project-frontend/README.md

 Bunk Trail Reviews is a web application that can be used to store information about specific outdoor use trails, as well as associated reviews of those trails.

+This is the frontend portion of the application.
+The backend portion of the application can be found [here](https://github.com/ZachatorCodes/phase-3-project-backend).

 ## Installation